 \end{theorem}

 The proof leverages Rademacher complexity analysis and is presented in Appendix \ref{app:proof_general_pooling}.
-Note that the assumption of positive homogeneity is only needed to utilize the peeling technique of \cite{golowich_size-independent_2018}.
+Note that the assumption of positively homogeneity is only needed to utilize the peeling technique of \cite{golowich_size-independent_2018}.
 We expect that similar techniques from \cite{vardi_sample_2022} can be used to extend the result to Lipschitz activation functions.

 \paragraph{Average pooling.} Consider now the special case of average pooling operation $P(\vx)= \frac{1}{|G|}\mathbf{1}^\top\vx$.
 This is a linear layer; therefore, it can be combined with the last layer $\vu$ to yield a standard two-layer neural network.
 We can utilize the results from \cite{vardi_sample_2022, golowich_size-independent_2018}.
 The combination of the layer $\vu$ and average pooling is a linear layer with the norm $M_1/\sqrt{|G|}$, and the matrix $\mW$, a circulant matrix, has the Frobenius norm $\sqrt{|G|}M_2$.
 The product of these norms would be bounded by $M_1M_2$.
 Being a special case of the model in \cite{vardi_sample_2022}, we can use their results off-the-shelf to get an upper bound on the sample complexity that depends only on $M_1M_2$ for Lipschitz-activation functions (Theorem 2 of \cite{vardi_sample_2022}).
-We provide an independent proof for positive homogeneous activation functions in Appendix \ref{app:proof_avgpooling} with a clean form.
-Note that the authors in \cite{vardi_sample_2022} provide a result for average pooling that contains the term $O_\phi$, the maximal number of patches that any single input coordinate appears in.
-This term is equal to $|G|$ in our case, which is canceled out by the average pooling term.
+We provide an independent proof for positively homogeneous activation functions in Appendix \ref{app:proof_avgpooling} with a clean form.
+Note that the authors in \cite{vardi_sample_2022} provide a result for average pooling that contains the term $O_\phi$, the maximal number of patches that any single input coordinate appears.
+In our case, this term equals $|G|$, which is canceled out by the average pooling term.
 Their bound depends on the spectral norm of the underlying circulant matrix, which can be bigger than the norm of the filter provided here.
-But, their proof can be reworked with the norm of convolutional filter instead, in which case, their result will be the special case of ours.
+But, their proof can be reworked with the norm of convolutional filter instead, in which case, their result will be our special case.

 \paragraph{Impact of group size.} The above theorem is dimension-free, and there is no dependence on the number of input and output channels $c_0$ and $c_1$, as well as the group size $|G|$.
 Note that for average pooling and sufficiently smooth activation functions, we can use even the stronger result (Theorem 4 of \cite{vardi_sample_2022}) and get a bound that depends on $M_1M_{2\to2}/\sqrt{|G|}$, where $M_{2\to2}$ is the spectral norm of $\mW$.
 This manifests the impact of group size on the generalization similar to \cite{sokolic_generalization_2017, behboodi_pac-bayesian_2022}.